best-digital-nomad-insurance-malaysia

 • Deductible: €50 per case (none for inpatient stays)

-• Visa support: Can issue official certificates often needed for the DE Rantau visa application.
+• Visa support: Can issue official certificates commonly requested for the DE Rantau visa application.

-SafetyWing is built as an all-in-one travel + health insurance plan.
-While its medical coverage is lower than Genki’s, it includes extras like lost luggage, trip interruption, and civil unrest evacuation, ideal if you’ll be traveling around Southeast Asia during your stay in Malaysia.
+SafetyWing is structured as an all-in-one travel + health insurance plan, often reviewed by travellers comparing digital nomad insurance options.
+Its medical coverage is lower than Genki’s, but it includes additional benefits such as lost luggage, trip interruption, and civil-unrest evacuation, which many long-term travellers find useful when moving around Southeast Asia.

 • Coverage limit: $250,000 per policy period

-• Regional benefits: Coverage extends across Southeast Asia, perfect if you’re visiting Singapore, Thailand, or Indonesia during your stay.
+• Regional benefits: Coverage extends across Southeast Asia, including Singapore, Thailand, and Indonesia.

-• Unique benefits: Flexible renewals up to age 70, multiple add-ons (adventure sports, electronics, U.S. coverage).
+• Notable features: Auto-extension, available up to age 69, optional add-ons (adventure sports, electronics, U.S. coverage).

 Quick comparison: Genki vs SafetyWing for Malaysia